finos/common-domain-model/docs/contribution.md

     to each other, and, if applicable, a workflow.
 -   **Design approval**.
 Obtain approval of high-level conceptual design from CDM stakeholders:
-    -   CDM Owners (ISDA and other involved Trade Associations, where applicable)
+    -   CDM Owners (FINOS and other involved Trade Associations, where applicable)
     -   CDM Sub-Working Group, if applicable
     -   CDM Architecture and Review Committee